Multi-student Diffusion Distillation for Better One-step Generators: Experiments

 \subsection{Class-conditional Image Generation}

 \textbf{Student architecture the same as the teacher:} We trained $K = 4$ students using the \ShortMethodName{} framework and the EDM \citep{karras2022elucidating} teacher on class-conditional ImageNet-64$\times$64 generation.
-We applied the simplest strategy for splitting classes among students: Each student is responsible for $250$ consecutive classes in numerical order.
-We compare the performance with previous methods and display the results in Tab.~\ref{tab:imagenet_short}.
-Our \StageOneName{} stage, which uses the complementary regression loss, surpasses the one-student counterpart DMD \citep{yin2024one}, achieving a modest drop of $\num{0.25}$ in FID score, making it a strong competitor in single-step distillation without an adversarial loss.
-We then took the best pretrained checkpoints and trained with the \StageTwoName{} stage.
-The resulting model achieved the current state-of-the-art FID score of $\num{1.20}$.
+We applied the simplest strategy for splitting classes among students: Each student is responsible for $250$ consecutive classes in numerical order (i.e., $\nicefrac{1}{K}$ of the $1000$ classes).
+We compare performance with prior methods and show results in Tab.~\ref{tab:imagenet_short}.
+Our \StageOneName{} stage, which uses the complementary regression loss, surpasses the one-student counterpart DMD \citep{yin2024one}, achieving a modest $\num{0.25}$ drop in FID score, making it a strong competitor in single-step distillation without an adversarial loss.
+We then took the best pretrained checkpoints and trained with the \StageTwoName{} stage, again outperforming the single-student counterpart DMD2 \cite{yin2024improved} with an FID score of $\num{1.20}$.
 It surpasses even the EDM teacher, StyleGAN-XL \citep{sauer2022styleganxl}, the multi-step RIN \citep{jabri2023scalable} due to the adversarial loss.
-Fig.~\ref{fig:imagenet_scratch_comparison}(a) and (b) display a comparison of sample generations, showing that our best students have comparable generation quality as the teacher.
+Fig.~\ref{fig:imagenet_scratch_comparison}(a) and (b) compare sample generations, showing our best students have comparable generation quality as the teacher.